ucyo/python-package-template/README.md

-# Code
+# App
-Add a description for the code base
+Add a description for the app base